na-na-hi/renget/archive/iftod.md

 >Teaching your monsterfu the meaning of a kiss and how to do it would be some top tier wholesome stuff.
 Until they barge into your study and interrupt your reading of your hunter's notes with a slimy tongue across your face, conveniently forgetting your explanation of how the tender peck on the cheek of a greeting kiss is supposed to go.

-\>You stare at the bird wyvern that called for you, her piercing screech easily recognizable even from a distance.
+%darkgreen%\>You stare at the bird wyvern that called for you, her piercing screech easily recognizable even from a distance.
 What could she want?
 \>Your partner closes the distance in a few steps, stopping in front of you.
 Seconds pass by in silence, neither party moving.
 \>...Is it your imagination, or is she slowly leaning forward?
 \>Even as the distance closes, you can't help but shy away from the large beak drawing near.
 The occasional spontaneous affectionate rubbing is always heartwarming, but that jagged mouth leaves you with fresh cuts more often than not.